openedx/open-edx-proposals/oeps/best-practices/oep-0067-bp-tools-and-technology.rst

 * It is unclear how to go about the discussion and decision-making process to change a best practice.

-:ref:`OEP-11` serves as a great example for the usefulness of this kind of OEP but limits itself to be relevant only to frontend technologies.
-This OEP supersedes :ref:`OEP-11` and encompass not only front-end technology but any technology that:
+:ref:`OEP-11 Front End Technology Standards` serves as a great example for the usefulness of this kind of OEP but limits itself to be relevant only to frontend technologies.
+This OEP supersedes :ref:`OEP-11 Front End Technology Standards` and encompass not only front-end technology but any technology that: